 - The Contractor certifies that it will or will continue to provide a drug-free workplace by: - 1.1.
-Publishing a statement notifying employees that the unlawful manufacture, distribution, dispensing, possession or use of a controlled substance is prohibited in the Contractor's workplace and specifying the actions that will be taken against employees for violation of such prohibition: - 1.2.
+Publishing a statement notifying employees that the unlawful manufacture, distribution, dispensing, possession or use of a controlled substance is prohibited in the Contractor's workplace and specifying the actions that will be taken against employees for violation of such prohibition; - 1.2.
 Establishing an ongoing drug-free awareness program to inform employees about - 1.2.1.
-The dangers of drug abuse in the workplace; - The Contractor's policy of maintaining a drug-free workplace; - Any available drug counseling, rehabilitation, and employee assistance programs; and - The penalties that may be imposed upon employees for drug abuse violations occurring 1.2.4. in the workplace: - 1.3.
+The dangers of drug abuse in the workplace; - 1.2.2.
+The Contractor's policy of maintaining a drug-free workplace; - 1.2.3.
+Any available drug counseling, rehabilitation, and employee assistance programs; and - The penalties that may be imposed upon employees for drug abuse violations occurring in the workplace: - 1.3.
 Making it a requirement that each employee to be engaged in the performance of the Agreement be given a copy of the statement required by paragraph (a); - 1.4.
 Notifying the employee in the statement required by paragraph (a) that, as a condition of employment under the Agreement, the employee will - 1.4.1.
-Abide by the terms of the statement; and v1 6/23
+Abide by the terms of the statement; and - 1.4.2.

-- 1.4.2.
 Notify the employer in writing of his or her conviction for a violation of a criminal drug statute occurring in the workplace no later than five calendar days after such conviction; - 1.5.
 Notifying the agency in writing, within ten calendar days after receiving notice under subparagraph 1.4.2 from an employee or otherwise receiving actual notice of such conviction.
-Employers of convicted employees must provide notice, including position title, to every contract officer on whose contract activity the convicted employee was working, unless the Federal
+Employers of convicted employees must provide notice, including position title, to every contract officer on whose contract activity the convicted employee was working, unless the Federal agency has designated a central point for the receipt of such notices.
+Notice shall include the identification number(s) of each affected Agreement;